Microsoft to lay off about 3% of its workforce

 Microsoft employed 228,000 full-time workers as of last June, the last time it reported its annual headcount.
 About 55% of those workers were in the U.S.

-Microsoft, based in Redmond, Washington, said the layoffs will be across all levels and geographies but will focus on reducing management levels.
-Notices went out on Tuesday.
+Microsoft, based in Redmond, Washington, said the layoffs will be across all levels and geographies but the cuts will focus on reducing the number of managers.
+Notices to employees began going out on Tuesday.

 The latest layoffs come just weeks after Microsoft reported strong sales and profits that beat Wall Street expectations for the January-March quarter, which investors took as a dose of relief during a turbulent time for the tech sector and U.S. economy.